Photographic Forensic Procedures

 When is photographic evidence inadmissible?

-The pictures are not admissible if:
+The pictures may be determined to be not admissible if:

-(a) the defendant refused to take part in an identification parade; or
+(a) the defendant refused to take part in an identification parade;

 (b) the defendant’s appearance had changed significantly between the time when the offence was committed and the time when the defendant was taken into that custody; or